Teck Resources Limited (TECK) Shares Up Despite Recent Market Volatility

 - +48.18 for the gross margin

 The net margin for Teck Resources Limited stands at +23.61.
+The total capital return value is set at 21.79, while invested capital returns managed to touch 12.25.
 Equity return is now at value 13.20, with 6.60 for asset returns.

+Based on Teck Resources Limited (TECK), the company’s capital structure generated 39.32 points at debt to equity in total, while total debt to capital is 28.22.
+Total debt to assets is 19.13, with long-term debt to equity ratio resting at 36.39.
+Finally, the long-term debt to capital ratio is 26.12.

 Conclusion

-In summary, Teck Resources Limited (TECK) has had a bad performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+In a nutshell, Teck Resources Limited (TECK) has experienced a bad performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.